mreaugusto/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/DEVELOPER.md

 }
 ```

-There's also a hotkey to iterate through all the sections of the form and fill each one, plus another to iterate through the form and erase each entry (form clear).
+There's also a hotkey to iterate through all the sections of the form and fill each one, plus another to iterate through the form and erase each entry.

-## Random and generated records
+### Random and generated records

 When a multiselect is used, you can easily pick a value at random.
-This can be useful to introduce a variety to the test records.
+This can be useful to introduce variety to the test records.

 At some point I will also introduce randomly-generated field values from [Change.js](https://chancejs.com/).

 It's clear that I'm not a JavaScript expert or web developer.
-This solution is probably not the most elegant, but it gets the job done without any fuss and can be iterated upon.
+This solution is probably not the most elegant, but it gets the job done without fuss, and can be iterated upon.